-When I branched out on my own and started Journey Fitness, I tried software that customized meal plans with shopping lists for my clients.
+When I branched out on my own and started Journey Fitness in 2012, I tried software that customized meal plans based on goals and even gave shopping lists for my clients.
 That didn’t work very well either.

 Then I tried a plan where clients chose a protein source, a vegetable, a healthy carb, and a healthy fat from an approved list and they put together their own meals.
 This worked better for most of my clients, but I noticed there was something still missing from this approach.